Brothers of the Wind

 The Last King of Osten Ard returns readers to the iconic world of Tad Williams’s New York Times-bestselling Memory, Sorrow, and Thorn trilogy, as characters both beloved and new defend the kingdom from an ancient and powerful enemy.

-The Last King of Osten Ard consists of four primary works, and includes two additional books that complement the series but are not considered mandatory reads.
+The Last King of Osten Ard consists of four primary books, and includes two additional books that complement the series but are not considered mandatory reads — considered a complete series.
 The current recommended reading order for the series is provided below.